jupiter62726-lgtm/Part-3/README.md

 import java.io.File;

 /**
- * Centralized path management for ModLoader
+ * Centralized path management for TerrariaLoader
  * All file operations should use these standardized paths
  * FIXED: Added proper app logs directory support and correct structure */